PL2408/automated-server-onboarding/README.md

-# automated-server-onboarding
+# automated-server-onboarding CentOS Linux server
-This project provides a Bash script for automating the process of adding a new user to a Linux server.
+This project provides a Bash script for automating the process of adding a new user to a CentOS Linux server.
 It sets up SSH access for the user, assigns the user to the `sudo` group, and configures the system to allow the user to run `sudo` commands without being prompted for a password.

 ## Prerequisites